 Graphic encounters conference

-The conference will be held on Friday the 9 of November 2018.
-It will be presented by La Trobe's Department of Archaeology and History and the Centre for the Studies of the Inland.
-Though the conference is still a little while away, you can still register your interest, this will ensure that you are notified of important dates regarding the conference, closer to the event date.
+It was held on Wednesday 7 November to Friday 9 November 2018.
+It was presented by La Trobe's Department of Archaeology and History and History and the Centre for the Studies of the Inland.

 About the conference